The Horrors of Professional Wrestling

-Just in case you didn’t realise Abe “Knuckleball” Schwarz (aka The Brooklyn Brawler) was a baseball player, his face was painted like a ball.
+* Abe “Knuckleball” Schwarz – (aka The Brooklyn Brawler) was a baseball player, his face was painted like a ball.
 Creative inspiration don’t you think?
 Sadly he never got anywhere near hitting a home run.

-Dentistry!
+* Isaac Yankem - Dentistry!
 It’s Kane after visiting Jeff Jarrett’s hairdresser and Shane McGowan’s dentist.
-You see Isaac Yankem was known as a sadistic dentist but look at those gnashers?
+You see Isaac Yankem was known as a sadistic dentist but did you see those gnashers?
 You’d have thought a dentist character should have perfect teeth.
 That being said he was also portrayed as a major force and threat to all in the WWE.
 And he wasn’t that either.
 Not until 1997 did Glen Jacobs get a career defining role.
 Isaac Yankem though will sadly hang over his head like a bad smell forever.